 Of course your damper needs to be open when you have a fire burning but remember to close it when you don’t have a fire.
 When open, it’s like having a large open window in your house as warm air will be drawn out of the house and replaced with cold outside air.
 This is a tip that costs you nothing so make a point to do it.

 Avoid costly water line breaks

-Having a burst water pipe is never fun so make sure to cover your outside hose bibs with those foam covers (they’re cheap, can be bought at any home supply store and take about 3 seconds to put on).
+Having a burst water pipe is never fun so make sure to cover your outside hose bibs with foam covers.
+They’re cheap, can be bought at any home supply store and take about 3 seconds to put on.

-If there’s pipes below your house (in the crawlspace), you’ll want to cover them with tubular pipe insulation sleeves.
-Lastly, if you have a sprinkler system, you’ll want to have in-ground pipes blown out (so water won’t freeze in them).
+If there’s pipes in the crawlspace below your house, you’ll want to cover them with tubular pipe insulation sleeves.
+Lastly, if you have a sprinkler system, you’ll want to have in-ground pipes blown out so water won’t freeze in them.